Conservation Project: Pink Floyd's The Wall

 Take our most recent restoration project in the works - Pink Floyd's replica stage props The Wall, inflatable Teacher, Roger Dalby and the Pinks.
 Housed on level 4 at the Rock Hall, The Wall and co. have been displayed for many years and were recently uninstalled for conservation work.
 In the video below, Francisco details the work needed for each item, as well as the methods the curatorial team uses for evaluating and addressing specific conservation needs.

-After the conservation work is completed, The Wall, Teacher and the other items will return to the Rock Hall at the end of 2017/early 2018.
+After the conservation work is completed, The Wall, Teacher and the other items will return to the Rock Hall at some date in the future.

 Rock's history connects us: For fans now and generations to come, we're preserving the items that keep the stories alive.